 The world premiere of Schubertia took place on May 13 and 14, 2016, with 1B1 ensemble at National Sawdust in Brooklyn.
 An orchestrated version of Nothing Left was premiered at the Miami Symphony on May 15.

-Since its premiere in April 2016, Pavlovsk is now included in the general repertoire of the Mariinsky Theatre.
-The work's success earned repeat performances at the Stars of White Nights Festival at the Mariinsky Theatre in Saint Petersburg on June 19, and at the First International Mariinsky Far East Festival in Vladivostok on August 8, 2016.
+Since its premiere in April 2016, Pavlovsk was repeated at the Stars of White Nights Festival at the Mariinsky Theatre in Saint Petersburg on June 19, and at the First International Mariinsky Far East Festival in Vladivostok on August 8, 2016.
 Light, a commission by the Miami Symphony, was premiered on November 20, 2016, and included a video installation celebrating the art of Sandra Muss.

-Ivan's Song for symphony orchestra was premiered at Mount Holyoke College on January 21, 2017.
-Tous les Jours II was performed with the Youth America Grand Prix on April 13, at the Koch Theatre in New York, Space with Ballet Barnard College on April 21 and 22, Creative Arts for clarinet and piano at Concert Artists Guild Gala at Tribeca Rooftop on June 6, and the California premiere of A Bite of the Apple took place at Festival Napa Valley on July 16.
+Recent performances include a White House performance of the New Yorker Trio and Acceptance at the International Women's Day Lunceon, Ivan's Song for symphony orchestra was premiered at Mount Holyoke College on January 21, 2017.
+Tous les Jours II was performed with the Youth America Grand Prix on April 13, at the Koch Theatre in New York, Space with Ballet Barnard College on April 21 and 22, Opus 1 with the Miami Symphony at the Miami design center, Creative Arts for clarinet and piano at Concert Artists Guild Gala at Tribeca Rooftop on June 6, and the California premiere of A Bite of the Apple took place at Festival Napa Valley on July 16.